olegv142/esp32-ble-uart-mx/README.md

 </p>

 Two modules with external monopole antennas soldered this way have demonstrated the same 100м range as modules with chip antennas in the right orientation.
 Interestingly the best range of about 150+ meters was demonstrated by WeAct ESP32C3 Core boards with printed circuit antenna.

+## Connection state indicator
+The connection state indicator is very useful feature for testing and debugging.
+The adapter is able to use either plain LED or serially controlled RGB led (aka neo pixel) as connection state indicator.
+The RGB LED is more informative so the boards with such LED are more preffereable.

 ## Interoperability
 The adapters may be used either to connect to the similar adapter or another BLE adapter or application (Web BLE in particular).
 Note that using extended data frames requires decoding/encoding them at the other side of the connection if its not using the same **ble_uart_mx** adapter.
 Though this feature may be disabled at compile time.
 Apart from that the adapter works flawlessly with Web BLE applications.